kyegomez/zeta/docs/design.md

 ## Overview

 The goal of the Swarm Architecture is to provide a flexible and scalable system to build swarm intelligence models that can solve complex problems.
-This document details the proposed design to create a plug-and-play system, which makes it easy to create custom swarms, and provides pre-configured swarms with multi-modal agents.
+This document details the proposed design to create a plug-and-play system, which makes it easy to create custom zeta, and provides pre-configured zeta with multi-modal agents.

 ## Design Principles

 - **Modularity**: The system will be built in a modular fashion, allowing various components to be easily swapped or upgraded.
 - **Interoperability**: Different swarm classes and components should be able to work together seamlessly.
-- **Scalability**: The design should support the growth of the system by adding more components or swarms.
+- **Scalability**: The design should support the growth of the system by adding more components or zeta.
-- **Ease of Use**: Users should be able to easily create their own swarms or use pre-configured ones with minimal configuration.
+- **Ease of Use**: Users should be able to easily create their own zeta or use pre-configured ones with minimal configuration.

 ## Design Components